xHain-hackspace/xhain-website/content/en/_index.md

 ### All creatures welcome

 No matter if you're a hacker, maker or simply curious, you are welcome at the xHain.
-It doesn't matter how much experience you have or how much you can contribute, it only matters whether you are interested in topics such as coding, electronics & soldering, woodworking, lasercutting, CNC milling, 3D printing, textiles & sewing, etc.
+It doesn't matter how much experience you have or if you are a student or retired or anything in between.
+It only matters whether you are interested in topics such as coding, electronics & soldering, woodworking, lasercutting, CNC milling, 3D printing, textiles & sewing, etc.

 <a href="https://wiki.x-hain.de/en/xHain/xRoots" target="_blank"><img alt="xRoots symbol" src="/images/logo/xroots.png" style="float: left; padding: 10px 30px 0 0; width: 120px; height: auto;" /></a>